 Now that we’ve taken a look at the pros and cons of the cassette toilet, here are a few tips on using it.
 First and foremost, make sure the cassette is empty when the camper is not in use.
 This means dumping the cassette as soon as you return home from your trips.
 Never leave the cassette full inside your camper for any length of time because it can dry out, making cleaning difficult and unpleasant.
 And speaking of cleaning, keep the cassette holding bay clean.
 We’ve found through regular use, especially on rough roads, that it’s normal to have some minor spillage.
 It’s best to keep on top of these spills and any dirt that may accumulate inside.
 I like to use Lysol disinfecting wipes to clean not only the holding bay, but also the cassette itself.
 They’re bleach free, cheap, and work great.

 Should you use a cassette tank additive?
 Some do and some don’t.
-Some facilities prohibit the dumping of waste fluids laced with additives in their toilets, so many cassette toilet owners choose not to use an additive and deal with the unpleasant odors when they dump.
+Some facilities prohibit the dumping of waste fluids laced with additives in their toilets, so many cassette toilet owners choose not to use them and deal with the unpleasant odors when they dump.
 We haven’t come across that situation, yet, so we still use an additive in our cassette.
-We use Thetford Aqua Kem.
-We prefer the small, 32 ounce size bottle because it’s easy to store, and frankly, you don’t need much additive for a 5 gallon cassette.
-Oh, this reminds me of one other thing, don’t waste your money on the small black water holding tank packets.
+What do we use?
+We prefer Thetford Aqua Kem.
+We like the small, 32 ounce size bottle because it’s easy to store, and frankly, you don’t need much additive for a 5-gallon cassette.
+And while we’re on the subject, don’t waste your money on the small black water holding tank packets.
 They’re overkill for the small 5 gallon cassette tank and are made for much larger black water holding tanks.
 A liquid, like the aforementioned Aqua Kem, is much more economical.

 Here’s another tip.
 If you find through regular use that you fill your cassette too often, you may want to invest in another cassette.
-I have a few friends who did this and it works well for them.
-At $200 a pop, they’re expensive, but it’s an option that is available, especially for those extra long boondocking stays.
+I have a few friends who did this and having another cassette on trips works well for them.
+At $200 a pop, it’s an expensive option, but a great one for those who like to boondock a lot.
 Since Thetford doesn’t deal directly with consumers, you’ll need to contact your truck camper manufacturer to purchase another cassette.

-Hopefully, this short article has been informative and helpful.
 As you can see, the pros and cons of the cassette toilet are equally compelling and significant.
 Like all options it comes down to personal preference and what’s important to you.
 Fortunately, if you’re interested in getting an RV with a cassette toilet then you’re in luck.
 The cassette toilet is the industry standard in nearly all caravans and motorhomes in Europe, Australia and New Zealand.
-Here in the U.S., however, cassette toilet availability is pretty much limited to truck campers though a few high-end manufacturers, like Earthroamer, offer it as an option as well.
+Here in the U.S., however, it’s a mixed bag.
+Cassette toilet availability is pretty much limited to truck campers though a few high-end expedition vehicle manufacturers, like EarthRoamer, offer it as an option as well.
 Truck camper manufacturers that either offer the cassette toilet as standard equipment or as an option include Northstar Campers, Phoenix Campers, Alaskan Campers, Hallmark, Four Wheel Campers, Livinlite, and Palomino.